x

 How did your experience in the Navy shape who you are as a physician today?

-Growing up, I always wanted to be in the military.
-My grandfather and uncle served in the Navy.
-I studied civil engineering in college and then once I chose medicine, I decided to join the Navy.
-After serving in the reserves for nine years, I was stationed in Guam and Bremerton, WA for four years of active duty as an orthopedic surgeon.
-We cared for service members of all ages with injuries ranging from ACL tears and dislocated shoulders to arthritis and fractures, and everything in between.
 My experience taught me to treat each patient as a whole instead of focusing on just the injury.
 You can have two people with identical x-rays showing the same injury who need to be treated completely differently.
 What a Navy SEAL needs is different from what a middle-aged Naval Officer needs in terms of type and tempo of treatment and how you manage post-operative care.
 I also learned how to successfully function within a team – sometimes I had to be the leader and other times, the follower.
 I learned to work seamlessly with those across all fields in the Navy to accomplish our common goal.

 What are your personal interests?